Kraanter/blackjack/notes.md

 	 - All players receive a card turn for turn (including the dealer)
 	 - Until all players have 2 cards (including the dealer (one closed card))
 	 - All hands are checked for blackjack
-	 	- If someone has blackjack, winnings are paid
+	 	- If someone has blackjack, winnings are paid (the payout is 3-to-2, this means if the bet is 10 the payout is 15 + the orignal 10)
 	 - For all players:
 		- Player gets to choose if they want to hit
 			- If player chooses to hit